 After some public figures unscrupulously referred to COVID as the "China virus," hate crimes against Asian Americans surged nationwide, including in our district.
 Many younger Asian Americans report the unfamiliarity of feeling unwelcome in their own country for the first time in their lives.
 Recently, an Asian employee at a Bay Area restaurant had to endure a racist tirade from a customer.
 Even the elderly have been victims of vicious hate crimes, a despicable development.
 California has a long history of intermittent xenophobia toward Asians, and this is the latest manifestation of blatant bigotry.
-I will do everything in my power to crack down on this scourge and protect the Asian American and Pacific Islander community.
+I will support policies to crack down on this scourge and protect the Asian American and Pacific Islander community.

 Meanwhile, a number of other minority communities continue to face bigotry.
 Shortly after a mass shooting at a mosque in New Zealand, a group of Muslim women wearing headscarves sat at a table outside a café in the Bay Area.
 An unknown person walked up to them and said, "You people deserve what happened to you."
 Elsewhere in the Bay, miscreants have vandalized Jewish community centers and scrawled anti-Jewish graffiti on restaurant buildings.
 A Catholic church in Fremont was vandalized with spray paint.
 Members of the LGBTQ+ community have reported bullying and discrimination.
 These incidents are unacceptable, and we must stand in solidarity against hate.